Frequently Asked Questions

 Can I bring my dog?

 Unfortunately dogs make reindeer very nervous, as they closely resemble wolves, their natural predator.
 For this reason, we can't allow any dogs to join us on the Hill Trip or in the paddocks.
 If several of you are visiting the paddocks, you're welcome to take turns going in whilst someone holds the dog outside.
-Dogs are welcome in the shop (especially puppies or especially cute hounds!).
+Dogs are welcome in the shop (especially puppies or particularly cute hounds!).

 Do you have disabled access?